-Through TCCR, I also work as a Training Supervisor on an IAPT (Improving Access to Psychological Therapies) project, Couple Therapy for Depression.
+Through TR, I also work as a Training Supervisor on an IAPT (Improving Access to Psychological Therapies) project, Couple Therapy for Depression.

 Additionally, I have had experience of working in a sexual health clinic in the NHS, as a psychosexual therapist, as well as working in private practice.

-I welcome diversity in all its forms in my practice and have experience working with same-sex couples and people who are questioning their orientation and sexual practices.
+I welcome diversity in all its forms in my practice and have experience working with same-sex couples and people who are questioning their orientation and sexual practice.

 Areas of counselling I deal with

 I have a particular interest in what causes rifts and discord in relationships between people, whether on an emotional or sexual level: